 We don’t need to tell you that mobile consumers should be a priority.
 (Although we have been telling you for, like, ever.)
 By 2017, mobile had become the dominant source of web traffic worldwide at 50.3%—a segment that expanded last year, reaching 52.2%.
 It’s no longer enough to think of mobile consumers as part of your online audience.
 In 2019, they’re often the majority.
 (Check those GA reports, people.)

-Aditya Bagri, Digital Automation Manager at Agency Within, described how his outfit is adjusting to a world in which consumers’ first experience with a brand is often on their phones:
+Aditya Bagri, Digital Automation Manager at WITHIN, described how his outfit is adjusting to a world in which consumers’ first experience with a brand is often on their phones:

 Our landing page creation strategy is mobile-first, and optimizing for mobile helps us get first-time viewers down the funnel.